p-bianca/p-bianca.github.io/another-page.md

 ## <font size = "2"> Window functions ft.
 PARTITON BY clause </font>

-The below query quantifies the number of deals that have originated from each broker and orders them from highest to lowest.
+The below query quantifies the number of deals that have originated from each broker.

 ```sql
 SELECT DISTINCT